 Public Inspection:

 Due to the open records to the public, the Public Limited Liability Company finances with details of losses and profits are also open to them.
-This is the reason for an ongoing public inspection for the company.
+This is the reason for an ongoing public inspection of the company.

 Decision Making:

-In a Public Limited Liability Company, taking decisions is a slow process as it has to undergo debates and voting of the board of directors along with powerful shareholders.
+In a Public Limited Liability Company, making decisions is a slow process as it has to undergo debates and voting of the board of directors along with powerful shareholders.
 This makes the process of decision-making very slow and exhausting.
 At times, the decisions are not even made at all.

-To Conclude, we may feel attracted to the security of finances but the facts based on the fatigue of the slow decision-making process that too with every bit of detail open to the public are not to be ignored.
+To Conclude, we may feel attracted to the security of finances but the facts based on the fatigue of the slow decision-making process too with every bit of detail open to the public are not to be ignored.